Once a loan shark, now a debt counsellor

 After all, he used to be a loan shark and was one of the leaders of a secret society.

-And it is perhaps because of his past that Mr Wong insisted on wearing his spectacles for the photo shoot when speaking to The Straits Times at his home last week.
+And it is perhaps because of his past that he insisted on wearing his spectacles for the photo shoot when speaking to The Straits Times at his home last week.

-"My wife says I look more approachable like this, if not, I look very fierce, maybe even fiercer than the loan shark," he joked.
+"My wife says I look more approachable like this.
+If not, I look very fierce, maybe even fiercer than a loan shark," he joked.

+They have changed tactics, so I have to change mine as well.
+For now, my advice (to borrowers) is to ignore them and cut off all contact, even if it means changing your contact number and lying low for a while.

+MR WONG KEE SOON, on loan sharks today having changed tactics.
+Most hide behind anonymous or overseas numbers and never take him up on his offer to meet and negotiate.

-Growing up in a coffee shop in Geylang, the founder of Adullam Life Counselling was influenced by the "colourful characters" that patronised his father's shop.
+Growing up in a coffee shop in Geylang, the founder of Adullam Life Counselling was influenced by the "colourful characters" who patronised his father's shop.

-Adullam is a voluntary welfare organisation that helps individuals and families with debt problems or who owe money to licensed and unlicensed moneylenders.
+Adullam is a voluntary welfare organisation that helps individuals and families with debt problems or who owe money to licensed or unlicensed moneylenders.
 It was established in 2013.

 "(Geylang) was the centre of you-know-what.
 There were more bad people than good people at the coffee shop.
-So I started hanging out with them," said Mr Wong.
+And I started hanging out with them," said Mr Wong.

 He recalled how some patrons would have bags of money with them, intending to visit illegal gambling dens in the back alleys.
 He also remembered pimps who came for coffee after parking their fancy cars.